 With experienced microbiologists on staff, the QA Consulting team is well-versed in understanding the biocompatibility and endpoint testing required for all classes of medical devices.

-Lean into our microbiology know-how to avoid common pitfalls and the downstream consequences of a poor BER.
+Lean into our medical device microbiology know-how to avoid common pitfalls and the downstream consequences of a poor BER.